jamiethompson85/jamiethompson85.github.io/_posts/2025-12-06-preventing-agent-hallucinations-defence-in-depth.md

 We keep the number of tools per agent minimal.
 A "Support Agent" shouldn't have access to "Sales Tools."
 Reducing the action space reduces the complexity, which directly lowers the hallucination rate.

 ## 3. The Validation Loop: "LLM as a Judge" and ADK Loop Agents
 In heavily regulated industries (Finance, Healthcare, Legal), "mostly right" is functionally equivalent to "wrong."
 For these high-stakes, deterministic workflows, reliance on a single model pass is insufficient.
-Instead, an adversarial "LLM as a Judge" pattern is implemented, often utilizing the Loop Agent construct within the Agent Development Kit.
+Instead, an adversarial "LLM as a Judge" pattern is implemented, often utilising the Loop Agent construct within the Agent Development Kit.

 This architecture effectively creates a "Four-Eyes Principle" for AI: one agent drafts the response, and a separate, isolated agent must approve it before it reaches the user or next stage.